 He may be most at home in a rural setting, but his few years at Eagle Mountain were well spent.

 “I thought it would be a great pit stop in town for a couple of years, and then back to some acreage.
 If you’ve got to be stuck somewhere, that was a pretty good place,” he reminisces.

-To view a complete photo gallery of this custom timber frame home visit, Timber Mountain Retreat.
+To view a complete photo gallery of this custom timber frame home visit, Eagle Mountain, British Columbia Residence.